cupnoodle/fluffyes/55-paid-to-free.md

 #import <openssl/pkcs7.h>
 #import <openssl/objects.h>
+#import <openssl/sha.h>
+#import <openssl/x509.h>
 ```

 <br>

-By importing these header files (pkcs7.h, objects.h) , we can then use the functions in these files on our Swift project.
+By importing these header files (pkcs7.h, objects.h, etc) , we can then use the functions in these files on our Swift project.
+For the receipt validation, these functions will be used for decryption purpose.